Czech Wedding Traditions Complete Guide for Modern Couples

 - Timing: Usually 2-3 hours into reception

-- Hiding locations: Local pubs within 1-2 km radius
+- Hiding locations: Local pubs within walking distance

 - Ransom components: Drinks for kidnappers, singing, or challenges